Getting Started on Magic-League

 Magic-League also allows players to play single 'ranked' matches with their opponents.
 These are informally referred to as 'league' matches.

-A player may advertise in IRC channels that they are looking for a league match of a certain format (for example, a 'modern league match').
+A player may advertise in chat channels that they are looking for a league match of a certain format (for example, a 'modern league match').
 If you wish to participate in a singles match with your opponent, first contact them via private message and mention that you are interested in playing.
 To challenge a player, click on the Single Matches link on the home page (which is in the top-right corner):

 Once the match has been accepted, both of you determine the method of connection and play application to use, much like the same method at the beginning of a round in a tournament.
 Once you have agreed, connect to your opponent and play!